 HIST 4900.
 Independent Study (1-3 hours).
 The Independent Study option is designed for students who would like to pursue study in areas of history not covered in the department's regular curriculum.
 Students are expected to work independently, but under the supervision of a faculty member.
 Students desiring to use this option must prepare for appropriate signatures a written application with the faculty member which describes course objectives, research methods (including reading list), requirements for presentation of findings of such independent study, anticipated date for completion of all requirements, and the method of faculty's evaluation of the independent study project.

 HIST 4910.
 Survey of the Modern World (3 hours).
 Prerequisites: Suggested that majors and minors have taken HIST 1010 and/or 1020, 2010 and 2020.
 A recapitulation and synthesis of the main themes of modern history designed to enable majors and minors to acquire a reasonable overview of the past.
 No longer required for History majors and minors, but still a required course for those going into secondary education with a certification in History.
 W/E

 HIST 4957/5957.
 Special Topics in History (3 hours).
 A series of special interest subjects will be offered under this title on the basis of interest and faculty capability.
 The course may be repeated, with different subject material.

-All 5xx7 courses may be found cross-listed on the Catalogue Course Listings: Undergraduate page.
+All 5xx7 courses may be found cross-listed on the Catalog Course Listings: Undergraduate page.

 HIST 5010.
 Studies in United States History (3 hours).
 Directed research in selected topics in the history of the United States .
 May be taken repeatedly with different topics.